Platelet-Rich Plasma Therapy

 Schedule Your PRP Therapy Consultation Today!

 If you are interested in the potential therapeutic benefits of platelet-rich plasma, a consultation with an orthopedic specialist may be the first step towards discovering a treatment and recovery plan that is right for you.
-Dr. Tyrell Burrus is an experienced fellowship-trained orthopedic surgeon who is dedicated to providing high-quality, specialized holistic care.
+Dr. Tyrrell Burrus is an experienced fellowship-trained orthopedic surgeon who is dedicated to providing high-quality, specialized holistic care.
 Call 512.477.6341 or fill out the form on this page to schedule an appointment.
 Our practice serves those in Austin, Texas as well as Bastrop Seton, Texas.